Updated April 28.

 But a proposal to change the setback limits in relation to great ponds was met with scrutiny, with some Chilmarkers wary of extending buffer zones near wetlands.
 A warrant article to add 100 feet to the buffers between homes and ponds and update an existing related bylaw was passionately debated.

-Some residents disagreed, and pointed out that the framing of the bylaw was potentially open to interpretation by the conservation commission and could affect year-round homeowners financially, such as being denied building permits.
+Some residents disagreed, and pointed out that the framing of the bylaw was potentially open to interpretation by the conservation commission, and could affect year-round homeowners financially, such as by being denied building permits.

 “This creates unpredictable costs for the residents,” Marc Natichioni, a Chilmark resident, said.
 “It’s just another hoop that you have to jump through.”